-Green-Up Large Surfaces: There are two surfaces that stretch throughout an entire home: the floor and the walls.
-Luxury homes often feature glossy, woodgrains on both.
+Green-Up Large Surfaces: Two surfaces stretch throughout an entire home: the floor and the walls.
+Luxury homes often feature glossy, wood grains on both.
 But how green are those traditional materials?
-Can connoisseurs of the best things in life still enjoy the luxury, look and feel of gleaming hardwoods, yet with a carbon neutral footprint?
+Can connoisseurs of the best things in life still enjoy the luxury, look and feel of gleaming hardwoods, yet with a carbon-neutral footprint?
 Of course.

 - Bamboo, #1 Green Flooring Option: As an alternative to hardwoods, it is also a stronger, more durable product.
-With a variety of finishes, there is no question that bamboo flooring is not just an option for luxury.
-Bamboo flooring IS luxury. (image)
+With a variety of finishes, no question is not just an option for luxury.
+Bamboo flooring IS luxury. ()

-If you desire custom couture for comfort furnishings, there are designers handcrafting fine furniture using materials that are certified sustainable, non-toxic and environmentally responsible.
+If you desire custom couture for comfortable furnishings, designers are handcrafting fine furniture using materials that are certified sustainable, non-toxic, and environmentally responsible.
 Look for artisans that bear important seals of approval for the entire structure of a piece of large furniture:

 - Spring Foundation: Springs rest upon a foundation.
 Fine furniture designed to be green will feature a foundation crafted from natural, sustainable materials.
 Jute is a green alternative to textiles commonly used to create a foundation of webbing.
 USDA Certified Organic jute contains no residual pesticides, is hypo-allergenic and 100% biodegradable.
 Its high tensile strength results in a strong and sturdy foundation.